PE & Sports Premium

 - New playground markings

-If/when COVID-19 restrictions are relaxed, we plan to use the funding to:
+As COVID-19 restrictions become more relaxed, we will use the funding to:

 - Provide cover to release staff to accompany and support pupils at sporting events